pry/pry-stack_explorer/README.md

 _Walk the stack in a Pry session_

-Ruby versions: **Branch v0.5 requires Ruby 2.6+**.
-Branch v0.4.11+ will remain for Ruby 2.5 users until its EOL in March 2021.

 ---

-pry-stack_explorer is a plugin for the [Pry](http://pry.github.com) REPL that enables the user to navigate the call-stack.
+Pry::StackExplorer is a plugin for [Pry](http://pry.github.com)
+that allows navigating the call stack.

 From the point a Pry session is started, the user can move up the stack through parent frames, examine state, and even evaluate code.